 both aspects of income and poverty for this neighborhood.

-The neighbors in the Town Center neighborhood in Brandon are middle-income, making it a moderate income neighborhood.
+The neighbors in the Town Center neighborhood in Brandon are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 60.0% of the neighborhoods in America.

 With 18.2% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 53.3%

 The Neighbors: Occupations